-For scoring issue (a), 'Management strategy in place', in achievingTo achieve the SG80 outcome, the team should reasonably expect the management system would reasonably be expected to design and manage its hatchery-program outcomes with an understanding of:
+To achieve the SG80 outcome, the team should reasonably expect the management system to design and manage its hatchery-program outcomes with an understanding of:

-- The wild population structure and . - Characteristics that its hatchery programs could be expected to affect, as well as the development of some.
+- The wild population structure. - Characteristics that its hatchery programs could be expected to affect.

 The management system should also develop basic hatchery management objectives with respect to limits on impacts within this context.
-It could The team should consider, inter alia,:
+The team should consider:

-- Identification and description of populations within the SMU; - The level and spatial distribution of genetic and life\history diversity-(e.g., for example, run timing, spawning timing, age structure, juvenile life\history forms, and other unique phenotypic traits); - Populations with unique characteristics; - The relative abundance of wild populations (: magnitude, and spatial distribution); - Expected spatial distribution and magnitude of natural spawning of hatchery returns in relation to wild population abundance and diversity; and. - Objectives/Intent for limiting the magnitude and spatial distribution of pHOS consistent with protecting the diversity and productive capacity of the SMU and its component wild populations.
+- Identification and description of populations within the SMU. - The level and spatial distribution of genetic and life-history diversity; for example, run timing, spawning timing, age structure, juvenile life-history forms, and other unique phenotypic traits. - Populations with unique characteristics. - The relative abundance of wild populations: magnitude and spatial distribution. - Expected spatial distribution and magnitude of natural spawning of hatchery returns in relation to wild population abundance and diversity. - Objectives/Intent for limiting the magnitude and spatial distribution of pHOS consistent with protecting the diversity and productive capacity of the SMU and its component wild populations.

-A likelihood of minimizingThe team should expect the use and evaluation of proven artificial production and harvest management strategies to help minimise the numbers and proportions of hatchery fish interbreeding with wild fish in natural spawning areas is expected to be supported by the use and evaluation of proven artificial production and harvest management strategies.
+The team should expect the use and evaluation of proven artificial production and harvest management strategies to help minimise the numbers and proportions of hatchery fish interbreeding with wild fish in natural spawning areas.
 Common examples typically include:

-- Siting of hatchery facilities in areas that are isolated from areas of high wild salmon abundance and diversity for the species being produced; - Ensuring release at sites and with strategies that are likely to maximizemaximise imprinting and homing;. - Identifying high-value watersheds where hatcheries are not used; - Fishing strategies that result in differential harvest rates between hatchery and wild fish to both limit straying and ensure sustainable wild harvest rates in
+- Siting of hatchery facilities in areas that are isolated from areas of high wild salmon abundance and diversity for the species being produced. - Ensuring release at sites and with strategies that are likely to maximise imprinting and homing. - Identifying high-value watersheds where hatcheries are not used. - Fishing strategies that result in differential harvest rates between hatchery and wild fish to limit straying and ensure sustainable wild harvest rates. - Marking hatchery fish releases so that the distribution and composition of hatchery and wild fish can be monitored in fisheries, spawning grounds, and in hatchery broodstock.